nerou42/network-journal/README.md

 `Reporting-Endpoints: default="https://network-journal.example.com/reporting-api"`

 Note: At time of writing, intervention reports are always delivered to the "default" endpoint.

-### DMARC

-Add a DMARC DNS entry with a `rua` tag to send aggregate reports to some mailbox (it is recommended to create a mailbox solely for this purpose).
-Set the credentials for this mailbox in the configuration file.

 ### NEL (Network Error Logging)